 With PSAI Weather tools, you can reach storm-affected homeowners down to the individual property level.
-However, before you draw your polygon on the weather map and launch your storm campaign, it's important to understand how AI technology works and how your campaign's results may be affected by the size of swath you draw.
+However, before you launch your storm campaign, it's important to understand how AI technology works and how your campaign's results may be affected by the size of swath you draw.

 Smaller Storm Swaths - Pros and Cons